mwanginjamb/mwanginjamb/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studied Information Technology at Jomo Kenyatta University of Agriculture and Technology..
-- 💼 &nbsp; Working as a alternative channels lead at Iansoft Technologies Ltd, Nairobi.
+- 💼 &nbsp; Working as lead software integrations engineers at KEMRI.
 - 🌱 &nbsp; Learning more about Node Js, Flask, Vue, Angular and React.
-- ✍️ &nbsp; Reading books of anything I can find not tech related.
+- ✍️ &nbsp; Reading books of anything I can find not tech related: project management, business analysis and software engineering.

 <h3> 🛠 &nbsp;Tech Stack</h3>